aregtech/areg-sdk/docs/DEVELOP.md

     Application::signalAppQuit();
 }

-void ClientComponent::requestHelloWorldFailed(NEService::eResultType FailureReason)
+void ClientComponent::requestHelloServiceFailed(NEService::eResultType FailureReason)
 {
     // make error handling here.
     printf("Failed to execute request, retry again.");
     if (isConnected())
     {
-        // the service is still connected, and can resend the request. requestHelloWorld( getRoleName() );
+        // the service is still connected, and can resend the request. requestHelloService( getRoleName() );
     }
 }
 ```
 In this example:
-* The `ServiceClient` is an instance of `Component` and `HelloWorldClientBase`.
+* The `ServiceClient` is an instance of `Component` and `HelloServiceClientBase`.
 * The service client is created in the **static** method `Component * ServiceClient::CreateComponent(const NERegistry::ComponentEntry & entry, ComponentThread & owner)`.
 * The service client is deleted in the **static** method `void ServiceClient::DeleteComponent(Component & compObject, const NERegistry::ComponentEntry & entry)`.
 * The service client overrides virtual method `virtual bool serviceConnected(bool isConnected, ProxyBase & proxy)` to react on service connect / disconnect events.
-* The service client overrides virtual method `virtual void responseHelloWorld( bool success )` to react on service reply.
+* The service client overrides virtual method `virtual void responseHelloService( bool success )` to react on service reply.
-* The service client overrides virtual method `virtual requestHelloWorldFailed(NEService::eResultType FailureReason)` to react on request failure (error handling).
+* The service client overrides virtual method `virtual requestHelloServiceFailed(NEService::eResultType FailureReason)` to react on request failure (error handling).
 * In the `serviceConnected` when clients establishes the connection, it calls method `requestHelloWorl` to run on remote service.

 ### Create and load model